 “It is not just Correlation that reviews and approves curriculum, but the very Apostles and prophets you are using to attempt to straighten [first S&I commenter] out.
 Does it really not occur to you that the Quorum of the Twelve understands and approves these materials?
 The ‘ark’ does not need steadying.”

-No, the problem is that while S&I may venerate these manuals because of their mythic view of the review process, it does not appear that such intensive Apostolic review is actually the case.
+No, the problem is that while S&I may venerate these manuals because of their mythic view of the review process, it does not appear that such intensive Apostolic review actually corresponds to reality.
 (Even if it were, it would not guarantee the correctness of the material.)

 From the Deseret News on January 20, here is an Apostle speaking about this issue, my italics.